Configuration#

 Format:

-Example (user byceps with password hunter2 wants to connect to database byceps on the local host):
+Example (use user byceps with password hunter2 to connect to database byceps on the local host):

-Since BYCEPS uses psycopg2 by default, the scheme has to be postgresql+psycopg2.
+Since BYCEPS uses psycopg by default, the scheme has to be postgresql+psycopg.

 For more info, see Flask-SQLAlchemy’s documentation on SQLALCHEMY_DATABASE_URI.